cubicflow/cubicflow/_pages/contact.md

 <br><br>

 <div style="color: #ffffff; margin-bottom: 20px;">Our team works with a wide variety of development technologies, with something suitable for almost every use case.
-Check out our case studies or visit our blog to read about some of&nbsp;our&nbsp;favorites.</div>
+Check out the case studies in&nbsp;our&nbsp;portfolio.</div>

 <a href="/" class="button">Explore Portfolio</a>